-The Introductory Modules – a 1.5 – 2h training session for audiences we would like to introduce to and engage with the Smart CSOs thinking and the content of Re.imagining Activism.
+- Introductory Modules: Training sessions, 1.5–2 hours long, for audiences we would like to introduce to and engage with Smart CSOs thinking and the content in the guide Re.imagining Activism.

-Workshop Modules – in-depth, focuses sessions which allow opportunities to explore the material in more depth and adapt it to specific work contexts.
+- Workshop Modules: In-depth, focused sessions which allow opportunities to explore the material in more depth and adapt it to specific work contexts.

-The toolkit builds closely on the Re.imagining Activism guide to allow coherence and continuity between the formats, and to allow trainers to draw on content of the Guide to support their training.
+The toolkit builds closely on Re.imagining Activism to allow coherence and continuity between the formats, and to allow trainers to draw from the content in the guide to support their training.

-The modules therefore sets out a series of topics, presentation materials and points for discussion to interest, inspire and inform new audiences.
-It provides content for a 2 – 2.5 hour session which can be delivered using presentation-based and participatory formats.
+The modules therefore set out a series of topics, presentation materials and points for discussion to interest, inspire and inform new audiences.
+It provides content for a 2–2.5 hour session which can be delivered using presentation-based and participatory formats.
 Some of the elements of the session may be more time-consuming than others, and are therefore suggested as optional.

-The purpose of these introductory modules are to provide a clear flow and logic to trainers so that they feel confident to communicate the information in the Guide, whilst also encouraging audiences to reflect and question their own beliefs and approaches.
+The purpose of these introductory modules is to provide a clear flow and logic to trainers so that they feel confident to communicate the information in Re.imagining Activism, whilst also encouraging audiences to reflect and question their own beliefs and approaches.

 The first half is more exploratory and participatory.
 The purpose is to invite participants to reflect, challenge themselves and explore their own vision of transformative social change.
 The second half is more presentation-based as it is presenting the research and suggestions developed by the Network on specific strategies and ways of thinking differently.
 Further workshop sessions are available to build on this initial introductory session.

-Workshop modules are specific sessions allowing trainers to run either one intensive workshop or multiple, separate session on specific topics of the Guide.
-They are best adapted for audiences already familiar with ideas from the Guide, either because they have already attended a Primer session, or because they have read the Guide and been involved in discussions about it.
+Workshop modules are specific sessions allowing trainers to run either one intensive workshop or multiple, separate sessions on specific topics from the guide Re.imagining Activism.
+They are best adapted for audiences already familiar with ideas from the guide, either because they have already attended a Primer session, or because they have read the guide and been involved in discussions about it.

 Modules may be added over time to respond to the evolving needs of the Smart CSOs community.